The finishing.com Hotline: Serious Education ... plus the most fun you can have in metal finishing. Ted Mooney, Webmaster

 Rochester Hills, Michigan

-Generally, these topcoats are a thick tough surface finish with a flexible system and good adhesion.
+A. Generally, these topcoats are a thick tough surface finish with a flexible system and good adhesion.
 They are applied through dip molding, Plastisol bed coating and fluidized bed coating.
 They can be custom compounds to achieve hardness, flexibility, color, surface appearance, abrasion resistance, flame retardation, insulation and other desired characteristics to meet customer specifications.
 These compounds plastisols (PVC) can be designed for a wide variety of industrial and commercial applications serving the medical, toy, leisure, recreational, construction, textile, and automotive markets including:

 Trailer ball covers